ratchet-stpup/CinnamonTools/extensions/0dyseus@WindowDemandsAttentionBehavior/HELP.md

-# Help for Cinnamon Maximus (Fork By Odyseus) extension
+# Help for Window demands attention behavior extension

 ### IMPORTANT!!!
 Never delete any of the files found inside this extension folder.
 It might break this extension functionality.